ARTIST: Blanche Lazzell (1878-1956)

 Village Road brought $56,400

 Lazzell journeyed to Provincetown at the tip of Massachusetts’s Cape Cod in 1915, quickly joining the flourishing artist colony.
 Stella Johnson and Jessie Fremont Herring, two of Lazzell's companions from her tour in Italy, were already in Provincetown and Lazzell stayed with Johnson's mother.
 She studied with Charles Webster Hawthorne, where she was exposed to the Fauvist style, and later with painting instructor, Oliver Chaffee, who taught her the new white-line woodcut technique innovated by Arthur Wesley Dow.
 Eventually she joined the Provincetown Printers collective, and her work was recognized.
 In 1919, Lazzell was featured in an exhibition in Manhattan at the Touchstone Gallery alongside Weinrich, Mary Kirkup, and Flora Schoenfeld that was widely reviewed for its modernism.
 The show included Lazzell's depiction of The Monongahela, which brought her national exposure.
 Lazzell later joined the New York Society of Women Artists and the Society of Independent Artists.
-Finally, in 1935, she studied with Hans Hofmann in Provincetown, and his influence can readily be seen in the asymmetry of her later works.
+Finally, in 1935, she studied with Hans Hofmann in Provincetown, and his influence can readily be seen in the color symmetry of her later works.
 In 1956, Lazzell's health began to fail

 and she was hospitalized in Massachusetts where she died after a stroke.
 Her works appear in numerous public collections, including the Smithsonian, the Amon Carter Museum, the Museum of Fine Arts, Boston; and the Whitney Museum of American Art.